Working Arts Club and the Importance of Solidarity in the Visual Arts Profession.

 working arts club working class polyesterzine polyester polyestermagazine magazine kirsty dukes writer writing northern working class artist london based artist manchester arts club community

-Working class young people should be mentored and encouraged, if they are to succeed in a space that is exclusionary and elitist by design.
+Working class people should be mentored and encouraged, if they are to succeed in a space that is exclusionary and elitist by design.
 Being a woman in this field increases the struggle.
 Add in matters of race, disability or otherwise, and it becomes exponentially harder.

 This is why initiatives like Working Arts Club are so important.
 They offer solidarity.
 There is a surface-level attempt to engage with working-classness in visual culture that feels very much like it is ticking boxes rather than genuinely celebrating achievement, and institutions are all too keen to trot out labels whilst still participating in these damaging structures.
 Artists and arts professionals I have spoken to recall what they thought was a genuine connection to the work and their lived experiences from representatives of institutions, only to be ghosted when the project ends.
 To them, this feels superficial, rather than mutually respectful.
 This is not to say that everyone working in the visual arts thinks the same way.
 Some want to do right.

 But we all know the gripes; those of us this affects most deeply have had these conversations in one form or another.
 The only way to combat the issue is to do something about it.
 That is precisely the reason Meg Molloy formed the Working Arts Club in London.
+Having identified a need specific to her work as a visual arts professional, she decided to take steps to find her crowd in what felt like a lonely place to be.
+Since 2024, she has built the club into over 1000 members across the country and collaborated with the likes of the V&A, Royal Academy, Christie’s, Hayward Gallery, Photo London, and Two Temple Place, followed by recent features in the Guardian a spot on Lauren Laverne’s BBC Radio 6 Music show and Frieze.

 ___STEADY_PAYWALL___